Everyone knows PUR as they are coming hand in hand with Brita in competing for the best seller on water pitchers.

 After reviewing the PUR faucet filter, we would place it as a recommended faucet filter on our bucket list.
-Here are the following reason.
+Here is the following reason.

 - Long Warranty: It comes with a 2-year warranty which covers manufacturer defects.

-- Handle With Care: It is a fragile device which is easily break and leak.
-So you need to handle with care.
+- Handle With Care: It is a fragile device that easily breaks and leaks.
+So you need to handle it with care.

 - No Quality Control: There is no strict quality control on the product.
 If you are lucky, you will have a perfect quality product.